-Current Challenge: Revolution
+Current Challenge: Strength and Beauty

 Challenges have been a part of the SWG since our group was formed in 2005.
 Before the archive, there were challenges.
 Before References or any special projects or B2MeM or any of the myriad things we've done over the last decade-plus, there were challenges.
 From 2005 through 2008, we offered at least one challenge every month.
 In 2009, we switched to a quarterly format.
 Challenges were always entirely self-directed: You did not have to sign up, post your work by a certain date, or meet any other requirements.